ghas-bootcamp/ghas-bootcamp/exercises/code-scanning.md

 #### _Stretch Exercise 4b: Uploading CodeQL databases as workflow artifacts_

 By looking at the logs, where does CodeQL output the CodeQL databases, and similar to the previous exercise, how do we upload this?
+Furthermore, you'll be able to tell where the CodeQL binary lives as well, so you can pull the path to the CodeQL binary on the GitHub hosted runner into the Actions workflow.

 **Hints**